By The Wyoming LLC Attorney TeamJun 03, 2022

 Additionally, if you have a beneficiary who is disabled, you may want to set up a trust rather than an estate plan.
 This will ensure that your beneficiary will be able to qualify for public assistance if needed.

 Estate plans aren’t for everyone.
 Some people simply do not need the detail that is involved in an estate plan.
-If you do not have debt, have only one partner and adult children, then a will may be enough.
-Contact a lawyer to decide which is best for you.
+If you do not have debt and have only one partner and adult children, then a will may be enough.
+Reach out to an attorney to determine the most suitable option for your needs.